Klosmi/salesforce/Apex.md

 - ID
     stores the ID of a record.
 All records have a unique ID.
     In order to perform any operation on a record, we need to use the record's ID.
     ID in Apex is any valid 18 character Lightning Platform record identifier.
+    `Id contactId = '00300000003T2PGAA0';`

 - Boolean
     it can only be assigned to `true`, `false` or `null`